alpha-martinez/fetch-fetch-fetch/README.md

 ## Space X

-Access some data from Space X. The data I used for my project was capsule data,
+Access some data from Space X. The data I used for my project was capsule data:

 https://docs.spacexdata.com/